TheEmptynessProject/EmptyHub/CONTRIBUTING.md

 If you want to contribute to an already existing game, follow these steps:

 1. Add the function creator to the top credits of the script.
+2. Add the feature(s) that the function adds to the top of the script.
-2. Optionally, you can also add the credits on the side of the function, example:
+3. Optionally, you can also add the credits on the side of the function, example:

 ```lua
 Demo:CreateKeybind(